JoseQuintas/hwgui/samples/Readme.txt

- trackbar.prg        P                        Trackbar demo, horizontal und vertical. tstcombo.prg        Y                        Test Combobox, with preset and refresh. tstprdos.prg 3)     N       N                Print on LPT, outdated, see 3) tstscrlbar.prg      P                        Scrollbar (GTK: Compilable, but no scroll function) tstsplash.prg       P                        SPLASH Demo, displays image at start as logo for n millisecs: OK with WinAPI, compilable for GTK, but splash window is empty. tststconsapp.prg    Y                        Testing all functions to run external GUI or console applications TwoListbox.prg      S       S                Sample for select and move items between two listboxes.
+ trackbar.prg        P                        Trackbar demo, horizontal und vertical. tstcombo.prg        Y                        Test Combobox, with preset and refresh. tstprdos.prg 3)     N       N                Print on LPT, outdated, see 3) tstscrlbar.prg      P                        Scrollbar (GTK: Compilable, but no scroll function, more info in comment lines) tstsplash.prg       P                        SPLASH Demo, displays image at start as logo for n millisecs: OK with WinAPI, compilable for GTK, but splash window is empty. tststconsapp.prg    Y                        Testing all functions to run external GUI or console applications TwoListbox.prg      S       S                Sample for select and move items between two listboxes.